ajmwagar/blog/content/post/systems_engineering.md

 Even better, once you start thinking in systems you can't stop.
 I remember a long time ago I heard a cybersecurity professional tell me that once you start thinking about how to exploit a system regularly, you'll find yourself doing it non-stop.

 I find it's similar if you just simply ask "how does that work?" about your surroundings, or the apps on your phone.
-When you to see the world as logical, discrete systems, the world becomes small, and the chaos quells.
+When you start to see the world as logical, discrete systems, the world becomes small, and the chaos quells.